Part 1: Detective Work

 With a filter someone has provided - access the link!

 Search by tool (or something like Accessibility or Internationalization): Component = [tool name]

 Search in the text: text ~ "multiple choice"

 Find jiras assigned to you: assignee = currentUser()

-Mix it up, e.g., component = accessibility AND component = "Tests & Quizzes (Samigo)" AND status = Open
+Mix it up, e.g., component = accessibility AND component = "Tests & Quizzes (Samigo)" AND text ~ "multiple choice" AND status = Open

 Part 2: Support or Report

 If the issue exists in JIRA already: